Analysing the state of global health governance and its application in crisis

-Research projects under the Global Health Governance research program focus on the challenges, initiatives, and agency that have evolved to confront health issues that threaten individual security, effect state stability, and exacerbate global inequalities.
-From the evolution of health diplomacy to the presumptive efficacy of health security, this program seeks to build an evidence-based research that evaluates the effective intersection of health with global governance.
+Our research focuses on the challenges, initiatives and agency that have evolved to confront health issues threatening individual security, state stability, and exacerbate global inequalities.
+From the evolution of health diplomacy to the presumptive efficacy of health security, this program seeks to build evidence-based research evaluating the effective intersection of health with global governance.

-The program examines a range of actors and regions where global health issues continue to pose challenges to equitable economic and political transformation that is equitable.
+The program examines a range of actors and regions where global health issues continue to pose challenges to equitable economic and political transformation.

 - Gender Peace and Security Initiative, Monash University